How to Roast a Turkey

 Rub butter under breast skin and onto thigh meat.
 Sprinkle with pepper.

-Create a tent: Place turkey in a roasting pan, preferably on a grate to keep the bird off the bottom of the pan.
+Create a tent: Place turkey breast side up in a roasting pan, preferably on a grate to keep the bird off the bottom of the pan.
 Pour 2 cups chicken stock into the pan.

 Wrap the long end of a sheet of extra-wide parchment paper around the perimeter of the pan, overlapping the edges.